 - 6 spears asparagus trimmed and halved

-Put 1/2 cup almond flour and 1/4 tsp salt and pepper in the zip llc bag and then dredge the chicken until its evenly coated in all sides in the almond flour.
+Put the almond flour, salt and pepper on a plate and stir to mix.
+Dredge the chicken on both sides until evenly coated in the almond flour.

-Heat 1 tbsp olive oil in a large frying pan on medium heat.
-Cook the chicken breasts for approximately 3 minutes per side until golden in colour.
+Heat the olive oil in a large frying pan on medium heat.
+Cook the chicken breasts for approximately 4 minutes per side until golden in colour.
 Remove the chicken from the pan once cooked and set aside.

-Add in the lemon juice and capers and return the chicken to the pan along with the artichoke hearts.
-Cook for 1 to 2 minutes until everything is warmed through and then sprinkle with parsley before serving.
+Add in the lemon juice, capers and artichoke hearts and return the chicken to the pan.
+Cook for 3 to 4 minutes until everything is warmed through and then sprinkle with parsley before serving.